varnish/Varnish-Book/varnish_book.rst

    Policies for no caching data are to be defined in your VCL.
    Built-in VCL code is executed right after any user-defined VCL code, and is always present.
    You can not remove built-in subroutines, however, you can avoid them if your VCL code reaches one of the terminating actions: ``pass``, ``pipe``, ``hash``, or ``synth``.
-   These terminating actions return control from the VRT (VCL Run-Time) to Varnish.
+   These terminating actions return control from the VRT (Varnish Run-Time) to Varnish.

    For a well-behaving Varnish server, most of the logic in the built-in VCL is needed.
    Consider either replicating all the built-in VCL logic in your own VCL code, or let your client requests be handled by the built-in VCL code.